froukje/datamapu/content/posts/classical_ml/pca.md

 Formula: $Z_{new} = Z \times W$, where $Z$ is the standardized data, and $W$ is the matrix of the selected eigenvectors.

-### 7. Analyze the Results

-Principal Components: The transformed data now consists of the principal components, which are uncorrelated and ordered by the amount of variance they explain.

-Explained Variance: Examine the proportion of the total variance explained by each principal component to assess how much information is retained.

-Visualization: The reduced dimensionality allows for easier visualization and analysis, often in 2D or 3D space.

 ## Summary:

 Given a dataset $X$: